 You can find the literal definitions of a sofa and couch on Merriam-Webster.
 However, these quotes by Benjamin Parzybok, author of the novel ‘Couch’, serve as better definitions of the difference between a sofa and a couch.

 “The couch is the thrash-able object at the center of a well-used living room, upon whose back toddlers straddle, whose cushions teenager become permanent fixtures, and which, at the end of the day, after the children are in bed, a couple might relax with a short glass of bourbon.”

 “A sofa, on the other hand, sits under a trimly hung painting and lives in a house in which traffic passes it by.
 It would be white, of course, or another color begging for stain.
 And most people living at the house of a sofa would be forbidden to sit upon it at one time or another.”

 Origin of Sofa and Couch:

 Not much is known about the history of the sofa (it’s origin etc.) except that the term Sofa is derived from the Arabic word ‘Suffah’ which means a piece of furniture that has been covered with cushions and blankets.

-The term Couch has been derived from the French word ‘Couche’ which refers to a piece of furniture which has no arms and is used for lying.
-There is comparatively more insight into the history of the couches.
+The term Couch has been derived from the French word ‘Couche’ which refers to a piece of furniture that has no arms and is used for lying.
+There is comparatively more insight into the history of couches.
 They were first used in the Victorian era after which they gained popularity.